statisticalbiotechnology/quandenser-pipeline/README.md

 Simply clone the repository with git or download it [here](https://github.com/statisticalbiotechnology/quandenser-pipeline/archive/master.zip).
 Unzip the directory and cd inside, then run "./build_image.sh" and it will build everything for you!
 (However, this requires both Singularity and sudo privileges, so run the release first to install Singularity)

+## Questions?

+Feel free to mail me at "timothy.bergstrom@gmail.com" if you have any questions about quandenser-pipeline.

 <img src="/images/logo.png" height="128">
  <small>&copy; Copyright 2019, Timothy Bergström</small>